 For people accustomed to text messaging, the above will already be like a second nature.

-You may be thinking by now, what make Teeline so special then?
+You may be thinking by now, what makes Teeline so special then?
 It looks like it’s just about writing words in the way they sound and removing some letters.Well, what you see here is just the beginning.
-Teeline is indeed using letters from the English alphabet, but the system uses these in a way that they have more curves and flow, and that makes it easier when you take high speed notes.
+Teeline is indeed using letters from the English alphabet, but the system uses these in a way that they have more curves and flow, and that makes it easier when you take high-speed notes.

 The Teeline alphabet basics are quite simple.
 The system is using the shorthand letter version just like the longhand at the start of a word, but when words get more complex, the following letters need to be moving with the previous letters’ flow.
 Now the vowels.

 They are smaller in shape than constants, and come in two different forms, the indicator and the full vowel, and remember that vowels are taken out, except when they are on the first or last position in a word.
 Most common simple words like ‘the – like – we – be – me’ are usually abbreviated to one stroke or one letter, called ‘Special Outlines’.